AdobeDocs/experience-manager-cloud-service.en/help/forms/adaptive-forms-tables.md

 ## Key considerations {#key-considerations}

 * If you move rows up and down while authoring an XSD-based table, some data loss from table rows is seen in the data XML generated on submitting the form.
 * Each body cell in a default table has a predefined element name associated with it.
-If you add another table in the Adaptive Form, the default body cells in the new table will have the same element name as in the first table.
+If you add another table in the adaptive form, the default body cells in the new table will have the same element name as in the first table.
 In such scenario, the data generated on submitting the form will include data in the default body cells of only one of the tables.
 Therefore, ensure that you rename the element names for default body cells to keep them unique across tables and avoid data loss.

   Note that this is applicable only to the default body cells.
 If you add more rows or columns to a table will autogenerate unique element names for non-default body cells.